subratcall/msdataworkshop/README.md

 Task 8 (setup AQ, order and inventory, saga, and CQRS)...
-   - follow steps to create dblink across ATP instances (put/get credential from object store etc.)
-   - setup AQ, queue-progation - todo should be all one button to create orderuser, inventoryuser, tables, queue, dblink, propagation, etc...
-   - create secrets for orderuser and inventoryuser and update deployment yaml
-   - mvn install SODA and AQ jars
-   - create order, inventory, and supplier deployments and services
-   - todo from frontpage app select create ordertoinventory propagation
-   - todo from frontpage app select create inventorytoorder propagation
+   - Pre-requisite: Task 1 through 7 are complete.
+   - Submit `setupAll` button on Frontend page

+Task 9 (Using OCI service broker, provision and create binding to stream, and verify with app)
    - demonstrate placeorder for choreography saga (success and fail/compensate)
    - demonstrate showorder for CQRS

-Task 9 (Using OCI service broker, provision and create binding to stream, and verify with app)
+Task 10 (Using OCI service broker, provision and create binding to stream, and verify with app)
    - Insure Task 4 is complete and refer to https://github.com/oracle/oci-service-broker and specifically...
         - https://github.com/oracle/oci-service-broker/blob/master/charts/oci-service-broker/docs/oss.md
    - In Cloud Console and streaming policy